 - Total volume of your package can’t be more than 0.5 cubic feet

-The real question here is: why shouldn’t you ship Priority Mail Cubic?
-We’ll break it down for you as simple as possible.
-Shipping Cubic is the cheapest AND fastest way to ship small parcels between 1 and 20 pounds.
+Simply put, shipping Cubic is the cheapest AND fastest way to ship small parcels between 1 and 20 pounds.
 Unlike other USPS mail classes, Cubic’s pricing is determined by your package dimensions and not its weight.
 That means you can load your packages up with as many items as possible, and you won’t get charged based on weight!
 Just make sure the total weight doesn’t exceed 20 pounds.

 How Can I Ship Priority Mail Cubic?

 Here’s the kicker: Cubic isn’t actually something the USPS offers at their locations.
 It’s a bit of a “secret” item on the menu—kind of like “Animal style” at In-N-Out Burger.
 Typically, the only way to ship Priority Mail Cubic is to enter into a direct contract with USPS.
 Those contracts have strict requirements, like shipping over 50,000 parcels per year.
 To speak frankly, that’s an unrealistic goal for a lot of small businesses to hit.

 If you’re feeling the Cubic FOMO right about now, cheer up!
 We’ve got some good news.
 There are actually several different shipping software options out there that let you access this special service.
 There are a ton of different options, though, and when it comes to figuring out which shipping software is the best choice for your business, well…that’s up to you to determine.